-§ 2.
-The Psychology of Christian Assurance.
+2. The Psychology of Christian assurance.2

 Man's cognitive or knowing powers are few in number.
 Through his senses or perceptions he knows the qualities of matter.
-By

-If the reader abhors metaphysics, he would do well to skip this and the following section.
-Yet we have tried to practice the advice of our college preceptor, Dr. Olin: "Students, if you put metaphysics into your sermons, be sure that you make them luminous."
-We trust that much skepticism will be dispelled by showing that a degree of certitude in spiritual knowledge, higher than even that of material things, is attainable by every believer in Jesus Christ. his internal perception he knows also the inner world.
+By his internal perception he knows also the inner world.
 By his faculty of relations, discursive or elaborative power, he infers the unknown from the known.
 But lying back of these faculties, and existing before them all in the order of nature, but not in the order of development, is the power of original suggestion, the faculty of intuition.
 This term, from the Latin intueor, "look directly at," is used to designate the ability of the mind under certain conditions to gaze immediately upon certain truths independent of the perceptive or the elaborative faculties.
-These truths have various designations, as first, selfevident, or intuitive truths, first principles, native notions, etc.
+These truths have various designations, as first, self-evident, or intuitive truths, first principles, native notions, etc.3

 The notions grasped by this faculty are space, time, cause, substance, right and wrong, personal existence, personal identity, the axioms of mathematics, etc. When the mind is brought into activity by the presentation of the external world to the senses, or by sensation and perception, these notions start into being as if from the very groundwork of the mind.
-They may be known by the following criteria: I. Incomprehensibility-We do not comprehend how or why the thing is.
-2. Simplicity-It cannot be resolved into several other notions or cognitions.
-3. Necessity, and consequent universality-The non-existence of a first cause cannot be conceived; hence it is said to be necessary, and, of course, universal.
-4. Comparative evidence and certainty-This strictly pertains to the thinking subject rather than to the primary truth.
+They may be known by the following criteria: 1.
+Incomprehensibility -- We do not comprehend how or why the thing is.
+2.

+Simplicity -- It cannot be resolved into several other notions or cognitions.
+3. Necessity, and consequent universality -- The nonexistence of a first cause cannot be conceived; hence it is said to be necessary, and, of course, universal.
+4. Comparative evidence and certainty -- This strictly pertains to the thinking subject rather than to the primary truth.
 The mind has the highest degree of certitude in contemplating these truths.